The Footsteps of Jesus

 Our sufferings are not worth a thought,

-endured such contradiction of sinners against Himself, lest we be wearied
+who endured such contradiction of sinners against Himself, lest we be

-and faint in our minds.
-The disciple, we must remember, is not above his
+wearied and faint in our minds.
+The disciple, we must remember, is not above

-Master, nor the servant above his Lord.
-And would you, Christian, wish to
+his Master, nor the servant above his Lord.
+And would you, Christian, wish

-and are you not to taste the bitter cup?
-He was acquainted with grief, and
+sorrows — and are you not to taste the bitter cup?
+He was acquainted with

-are you to be a stranger to it?
-Would you wish for the friendship of that
+grief — and would you be a stranger to it?
+Would you wish for the friendship

-world, whose malice He had to bear continually?
-Would you have nothing but
+of that world, whose malice He had to bear continually?
+Would you have

-ease—where He had nothing but trouble?
-Would you have nothing
+nothing but ease — where He had nothing but trouble?
+Would you have

-honor—where He had nothing but disgrace?
-Would you reign with Him
+nothing but honor — where He had nothing but disgrace?
+Would you

 "How bitter that cup, no heart can conceive,